Experience a heroine's journey through magic, battle, and love in Herlot of Alonia,

-Book 1 in an award-winning coming of age historical fantasy series.
+Book 1 in a medieval fantasy series.

 In the small village of Alonia, tucked away in the kingdom of Eraska, a baby girl named Herlot is born into the world beneath a full moon and a grove of willow trees.
 Herlot is healthy and clearly touched by magic, which forever marks her as an outsider.
 The people of Alonia worry that the strange events that surround Herlot mean she is a bad omen, but Herlot learns to rely on her imagination and makes new friends, like the unicorn Devotio, folding herself into the magical world around her.